skills/write-javascript-actions/README.md

 </details>

 <details id=5>
-<summary><strong>:zap: Step 5: Add your action to the workflow file</strong></summary>
+<summary><strong> Step 5: Add your action to the workflow file</strong></summary>

 ### Great job!

 💡All of the following steps will add the action to the workflow file that’s already in the repo [`my-workflow.yml` file](/.github/workflows/my-workflow.yml)

-### :keyboard: Activity: Edit the custom action at the bottom of the workflow file.
+### :keyboard: Activity 1: Edit the custom action at the bottom of the workflow file.

 ```yaml
    - name: ha-ha
      uses: ./.github/actions/joke-action
 ```
-Here is what the full file should look like (we’re using issues instead of the pull request event  and removing the reference to the hello world action.
+Here is what the full file should look like (we’re using issues instead of the pull request event and removing the reference to the hello world action.)
 ```yaml
 - name: JS Actions